LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: Introduction

-We bridge this gap by introducing \llavaguard~(\cf~Fig.~\ref{fig:pipe}), a versatile tool for assessing potentially unsafe image content. \llavaguard~combines visual and textual inputs, allowing for the assessment of arbitrary policies to meet diverse requirements.
-To this end, we extend upon the general capabilities of VLMs.
-Firstly, we build \llavaguard~with an in-depth and adaptive understanding of safety in mind.
-Consequently, the model helps assess why content is unsafe and which subcategory of a policy may be violated, e.g.~\textit{hate} or \textit{animal cruelty}.
-Secondly, our taxonomy flexibly accounts for varying policies by providing them to the model as concrete textual inputs.
-For example, cannabis is illegal in some countries but not in others. \llavaguard~can be used in both contexts by adjusting the policy.
+We bridge this gap by introducing \llavaguard~(Fig.~\ref{fig:pipe}), a versatile framework for assessing potentially unsafe image content. \llavaguard~combines visual and textual inputs, allowing for the assessment of arbitrary safety policies to meet diverse requirements.
+To this end, we enhance the general capabilities of VLMs in two key ways.
+Firstly, building on their inherent common-sense understanding, \llavaguard~is trained with an in-depth and adaptive understanding of safety.
+This safety-specific training enables it to provide detailed responses that include an overall safety rating (safe/unsafe), a specific safety category (e.g.~\textit{hate} or \textit{sexual content}), and a rationale that explains \textit{why} the content is deemed unsafe according to the given policy.
+Secondly, with an advanced training setup, \llavaguard~is equipped with the ability to flexibly handle a broad spectrum of policies.
+Given the variability in regulations---such as cannabis being illegal in some countries but legal in others---\llavaguard~can be easily adjusted to both contexts.

-In summary, our contributions are as follows: \textbf{(1)} We introduce \llavaguard, a suite of multimodal safeguard models based on VLMs, fine-tuned for in-depth analysis of image content for safety. \textbf{(2)} To this end, we present a broad and flexible taxonomy capturing safety risks associated with visual data. \textbf{(3)} We provide a high-quality, human-labeled dataset annotated according to our safety risk taxonomy to instruct a VLM on safety. \textbf{(4)} We validate the performance of \llavaguard~on two real-world tasks: dataset curation and content moderation of generative models.
+In summary, our contributions are as follows: \textbf{(1)} We establish an open framework for vision safeguards, encompassing a safety taxonomy, data preprocessing, augmentation, and training setup. \textbf{(2)} We construct a multimodal safety dataset with human annotations, including images labeled with a safety rating, category, and rationale (Sec.~\ref{sec:dataset}). \textbf{(3)} Based on the previous, we launch \llavaguard, a suite of vision safeguards based on VLMs, trained to assess visual content for safety (Sec.~\ref{sec:llavaguard}). \textbf{(4)} We conduct comprehensive experiments demonstrating that \llavaguard~outperforms state-of-the-art VLMs and state-of-the-art safeguards, excelling not only in accuracy but also in flexibly handling different policies (Sec.~\ref{sec:experiments}). \textbf{(5)} Finally, we validate \llavaguard's performance on two real-world applications: dataset annotation and moderation of generative models (Sec.~\ref{sec:llavaguardinthewild}).